Samantha

 Computes the generator \( g \):

-Chooses the ephemeral key \( e \):
+Chooses a unique ephemeral key \( e \) for this signature:

-Computes the signature of the fingerprint:
+Computes the signature of the fingerprint and sends it to Victor:

 Step y/x